ClouDesire/docusaurus/docs/home.md

-- a **Customer Dashboard** to allow end-users to directly accces their purchased services, submit *change-orders* on running subscriptions (e.g. plan-switching, upgrades, downgrades), perform payments, browse the list orders and invoices
+- a **Customer Dashboard** to allow end-users to directly accces their purchased services, submit *change-orders* on running subscriptions (e.g. plan-switching, upgrades, downgrades), perform payments, browse list of orders and invoices
 - a documented **REST API Layer**, fully-covering the whole platform business logic